Antoinette Jackson

 Antoinette T. Jackson is Professor and Chair of Anthropology at the University of South Florida (USF) in Tampa.
 Her research focusses on sociocultural and historical anthropology, the social construction of race, class, gender, ethnicity; heritage resource management, and American, African American and African Diaspora culture.

 Education

 Jackson studied for a BA in Computer and Information Science at Ohio State University, an MBA at Xavier University.
 She received a PhD in anthropology from the University of Florida, with her dissertation entitled "African Communities in Southeast Coastal Plantation Spaces in America".

+While at Ohio State, Jackson was an All-American hurdler for the Ohio State Buckeyes track and field team, placing 6th in the 100 m hurdles at the 1982 AIAW Division I Outdoor Track and Field Championships.

 Career

 Jackson published a monograph in 2012 entitled "Speaking for the Enslaved—Heritage Interpretation at Antebellum Plantation Sites", which was described as a "critical intervention in the fields of cultural heritage management, cultural heritage tourism, and cultural preservation".

 Jackson was the National Park Service Regional Ethnographer for the SE Region from 2012 to 2016.
 She is currently associate professor of anthropology at the University of South Florida.